tarka/proxeny/CONFIGURATION.md

 # Vicarian Configuration Documentation

-Vicarian's configuration is defined in a [Corn](https://cornlang.dev) file, typically named `vicarian.corn`.
+Vicarian's configuration is defined in a [Corn](https://cornlang.dev) file, by default in `/etc/vicarian/vicarian.corn`.
 This file defines how the proxy should behave, including TLS settings, backend services, and routing.

 ## Basic Structure